zehranurkok/React-Movies-App/README.md

 You can [visit OMDb API Page](http://www.omdbapi.com/apikey.aspx) to get API Key.

 Fill in the fields shown in red below.
+Then click the SUBMIT button.

 ![OMDbAPI1](./src/assets/omdbAPI1.png)